ISO Certification

 • The 2015 revision adopted the High-Level Structure, also called the Annex SL structure, making it easier to integrate ISO 9001 with other management standards such as ISO 27001, ISO 14001, or ISO 45001.

-Whether your business is focused on software, manufacturing, managing sustainable events, or providing service, your organization is supposed to adhere to different domestic and international standards.
-It requires much of your resources and staff to manage these standards; even then, it can get hectic.
+Whether your business is focused on software, manufacturing, managing sustainable events, or providing services, your organization is supposed to adhere to different domestic and international standards.
+It requires many of your resources and staff to manage these standards; even then, it can get hectic.
 This is where BPR Hub plays a crucial role.

 BPR Hub is a cloud-based compliance management platform designed by industry experts to simplify the compliance process.
 It is a one-stop solution that automates your compliance process by streamlining multiple standards, managing documentation, and centralizing the auditing process.
 This will reduce the compliance burden and allow manufacturers to divert their resources and staff to focus more on core activities.